khabukhadra/khabukhadra/README.md

 <br/><br/>But Dana also has the ability to rate, a tool for transparency which the other members of the app can benefit from.<br/><br/>
 <img src="https://freelanceme.blob.core.windows.net/container1/rate.png" align="center" width="300" />

+<br/><br/>
+My plan is to continue with the app's development by porting it to MAUI Blazor Hybrid, a technology that fuses Blazor with .NET MAUI and enables mobile functionality, cross-platform.
+That will allow for notifications, tabbed navigation from page to page, and live location services
 <!--
 **khabukhadra/khabukhadra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.